 Foxhill Manor

-“This intimate country house exudes a feeling of warmth and personality” - AA Inspector
+“Intimate country house that exudes warmth and personality.” - AA Inspector

 BROADWAY, WORCESTERSHIRE